 In 2023-24, the Department's Indigenous Science Liaison Office (ISLO) will continue to support the implementation of an Indigenous-focused recruitment, staffing, and retention initiative for technical positions by using a candidate-centred approach developed in 2022-23.
-As recommended in the Many Voices, One Mind: A Pathway to Reconciliation final report of the Interdepartmental Circles on Indigenous Representation, it is critical to take measures encouraging and supporting Indigenous Peoples to join the public service by extending outreach networks, including Indigenous public service positions.
+As recommended in the Many Voices, One Mind: A Pathway to Reconciliation93 final report of the Interdepartmental Circles on Indigenous Representation, it is critical to take measures encouraging and supporting Indigenous Peoples to join the public service by extending outreach networks, including Indigenous public servants on external-facing recruitment teams, and by reducing barriers in applying to public service positions.
 The goal of this approach is to increase the representation of Indigenous Peoples in science, technology, engineering and mathematics (STEM) disciplines.